A book on ethics and philosophy of values

 e/ Is subjectivism a consistent doctrine in each of its two forms?

-Classical subjectivism is not anthropocentrism: it empties the universe of all value, which is why it is nihilistic, and makes man the seat of these values; but since they are fictitious and it does not confer on man the power to give them to the world, there is no real anthropocentrism.
+Classical subjectivism is not anthropocentric: it strips the universe of all value, rendering it nihilistic and positioning humanity as the repository of these values.
+However, since these values are fictitious and do not grant humanity the power to bestow them upon the world, true anthropocentrism is absent.

-Creative subjectivism is therefore a consistent doctrine; insofar as it comprises two moments, it cannot be reduced either to simple nihilism or to simple anthropocentrism.
-In fact, it consists of the original articulation of nihilism and anthropocentrism through the theory of the creation of values.
+Creative subjectivism, therefore, constitutes a consistent doctrine: as it encompasses two stages, it cannot be reduced to either simple nihilism or simple anthropocentrism.
+Indeed, it represents an original synthesis of nihilism and anthropocentrism through its theory of value creation.

 f) Final remark about a new characteristic of nihilism

-Our reflection has perhaps enabled us to answer a question we raised in our search for the meaning of the concept of nihilism 1: what practical behaviour can the nihilist adopt?
-Since he claims that nothing has value, it seems that he cannot choose any particular mode of action: he cannot commit suicide, nor be overwhelmed by sadness, nor resign himself and suffer, nor even be happy, since this would imply that he places a value on any of these behaviours, if he chose to do so.
-The answer is now clear: classical subjectivism, as a disguised form of nihilism, in fact authorises all kinds of behaviour: sadness, disappointment, but also joy and serenity.
-But we always add: "everything is relative"!
+Our reflections may now allow us to answer a question raised earlier in our exploration of nihilism’s meaning 1: what practical behaviour can the nihilist adopt?
+Since the nihilist asserts that nothing has value, it would seem he cannot choose any particular mode of action: he cannot end his life, succumb to sadness, resign himself to suffering, or even experience joy, as each would imply assigning some value to that behaviour.
+The answer is now evident: classical subjectivism, as a concealed form of nihilism, permits all forms of behaviour—sadness, disappointment, joy, and serenity.
+Yet we always add: 'Everything is relative'!

-In other words, the nihilist can be happy, but will always point out that there is no reason for it.
-He can choose any attitude he likes, as long as he says he could have chosen to behave in a completely different way.
-He can "take pleasure in the world", while pointing out that world has no value at all.
+In other words, the nihilist can experience happiness but will always recognise that there is no justification for it.
+He may adopt any attitude he prefers, provided he acknowledges that he could just as easily have chosen to act differently.
+He can 'take pleasure in the world' while simultaneously acknowledging that the world itself is devoid of value.

-If the world is devoid of value, the gaze turns inward, and the wise man can only enjoy himself.
-It is not the perfection of the world that the wise man will enjoy, but his own - relative and subjective perfection, that is.
+If the world is devoid of value, the gaze turns inward, and the wise person can only find enjoyment within themselves.
+It is not the perfection of the world they enjoy but rather their own—relative and subjective—perfection.

-The time has come to summarise the main findings of our survey, and to try to answer the question "Where do we look for value?"
+The time has come to summarise the main findings of our analysis and to address the question: 'Where do we look for value?'

 1. Book II, I, B, 1